All Episodes

 So is this reaching those folks?

-You know, what's interesting is I talked to a New Hampshire Democrat, Jim Demers, whose job it is with Stand Up New Hampshire to bring some of these 2028 candidates to this early primary state.
+Yeah, you know, what's interesting is I talked to a New Hampshire Democrat, Jim Deemers, whose job it is with Stand Up New Hampshire to sort of bring some of these 2028 candidates to this early primary state.

 And he told me that in the context of redistricting, Newsom is really breaking through to Democratic primary voters there.